Buffalo Grove, Illinois: Utilities

 Water in Buffalo Grove is from Lake Michigan, and Commonwealth Edison provides electric power.
 The village purchases water from the Northwest Water Commission and controls the distribution of water.
 It travels through four pumping stations and 181 miles of underground water main.
 Also, Buffalo Grove flushes hydrants, plows streets, and repairs faulty water meters of private residents.
 There is a Stormwater Utility Fee for Buffalo Grove owning and maintaining the Stormwater Management System, composed of storm sewers, creeks, waterways, and detention areas.

 Buffalo Grove operates on an exclusive contract with Waste Management, Inc. for solid waste disposal.
 This contract includes "At Your Door (AYD) Service," which allows a pick-up of hazardous and difficult-to-recycle materials, such as electronics, televisions, paint, and chemicals.
 In 2004, the Village of Buffalo Grove Public Works Department received national accreditation from the American Public Works Association, the second agency to earn recognition in Illinois.

 Notable people

 Several actors, actresses, and musicians are from Buffalo Grove.
-Aaron Himelstein, the actor who played younger Austin Powers in Austin Powers in Goldmember, moved to Buffalo Grove when he was 3.
+Aaron Himelstein, the actor who played younger Austin Powers in Austin Powers in Goldmember, moved to Buffalo Grove when he was three.
 Vince Vaughn was raised in Buffalo Grove.
 Jessy Schram, an actress who was born and raised in Buffalo Grove, played Cinderella in the TV series Once Upon a Time.
 Mike Kinsella, a musician in American Football and Cap'n Jazz, grew up in Buffalo Grove.
 His brother, Tim Kinsella, was a musician in Joan of Arc and a member of Cap'n Jazz.
 Raymond Benson, an author of some James Bond novels, lives in the village.
-Rob Sherman, an atheist activist, perennial candidate, and businessman, lived in Buffalo Grove for 32 years.
+Rob Sherman, an atheist activist, perennial candidate and businessman, lived in Buffalo Grove for 32 years.
 Olympic judoka Irwin Cohen was from Buffalo Grove, as is his son judoka Aaron Cohen.
+Ronald Goldman, a victim in the O. J. Simpson murder case, grew up in Buffalo Grove.
+Serbian-American soccer player Stefan Antonijevic also happened to born here.